How to capture parts of the screen e.g. for a presentation using the Screen capture function in FotoStation.

 About screen capture in FotoStation

 The screen capture feature is a basic utility for capturing the content of the screen for use in, for example,. a presentation.
 This function is only available in FotoStation for Windows.

 To access the screen capture module, select Tools > Screen capture.

 From the Function drop-down list, select can choose between Capture area (by clicking and dragging your mouse across it) or Capture active window.

 Setting a hotkey

-The Hotkey field lets you choose a keyboard combination for activating the Screen capture utility.
+Use the Hotkey field to choose a keyboard combination for activating the screen capture function.
 Click in the Hotkey field and press a combination of keys on your keyboard.
 Make sure it does not interfere with hotkeys that your other applications may use.